moreWax/cap/README.md

 - **Windows / macOS / X11**: raw frame capture via [`scrap`](https://crates.io/crates/scrap) → encoded by an embedded FFmpeg subprocess (`libx264`).
 - **Linux Wayland**: secure XDG Desktop Portal consent dialog, PipeWire stream via [`ashpd`](https://crates.io/crates/ashpd) → encoded by a built-in GStreamer pipeline (`x264enc` + `mp4mux`).

-This repository is a binary application (CLI), not a library crate.
-Use it from the command line to record the screen.
+This repository provides both a **library crate** (`hybrid_screen_capture`) and **binary applications**.
+You can use it as a command-line tool to record the screen, or integrate the library into your own Rust projects.
 The code is kept intentionally small and readable.

 ## Library Architecture & Performance